niplav/site/life_advice.md

 7. Sign up for [cryonics](https://waitbutwhy.com/2016/03/cryonics.html) (if you can afford it).
 	* It's [likely worth it](./considerations_on_cryonics.html)
 8. People have a strong sense that once they come into remote contact with something bad, it makes them a bad person, no matter how small the badness or how remote the contact.
 You probably do this as well.
-This is both psychologically unhealthy and makes no sense, since it usually doesn't take into account the quantity of badness ("all bad things are equally bad").
+This is both psychologically unhealthy and makes no sense, since it usually doesn't take into account the quantity of badness ("all bad things are equally bad") and doesn't weigh it against the quantity of goodness produced (disallowing offsetting).
 Try to reconize if you do this, and if other people do this to you, and ignore it.
 	*	Example: If you start investing money, some people will probably tell you that you might be giving money to unethical companies.
 While this might